Estimate Time4 min

 Key takeaways

-• 2024 ETF flows could set a new annual record.
+• 2024 ETF flows set a new annual record.

-Several trends have gained traction in 2024, including the ongoing growth of actively managed ETFs as well as the emergence of cryptocurrency ETFs.
+Of the ETF trends that prevailed during 2024, the ongoing growth of actively managed ETFs as well as the emergence of cryptocurrency ETFs stood out.

 Looking for ETFs?